Paillat-dev/Botator/README.md

 */help* - Show this command list

+*/moderation* - Set the AI moderation settings

+*/get_toxicity* - Get the toxicity that the AI would have given to a given message

 # Support me
 You can support me by getting Botator premium, or donating [here](https://www.buymeacoffee.com/paillat).
 More informations about botator premium here below:

 ### Why?
 At the beginning, Botator was just a project between friends, but now many people are using it, so we need something to pay for our servers.
 Premium is also a way to support us and our work.
 ### Is this mandatory?